-- Rocket Fuel: The One Essential Combination That Will Get You More of What You Want from Your Business (2016), book written by Gino Wickman and Mark C. Winters, that introduces the concepts of Visionary and Integrators.
+- Rocket Fuel: The One Essential Combination That Will Get You More of What You Want from Your Business (2016), a book by Gino Wickman and Mark C. Winters, introduces the concepts of Visionary and Integrators.

-I’ll detail the concepts in this post and explain how they help me build connections with the most introverted members of my teams and improved my coaching them tremendously.
+I’ll detail the concepts in this post and explain how they helped me build connections with the most introverted members of my teams and improved my coaching them tremendously.

-Paul Graham has the best explanation why developers dislike meetings: meetings are huge interrupters in their working.
-He explains the reasoning by creating two separate concepts: manager’s schedule and maker’s schedule
+Paul Graham explains why developers dislike meetings: meetings are huge interrupters in their work.
+He describes the reasoning by creating two concepts: the manager’s and maker’s schedules.

-Most of us function based on a manager’s schedule: we check someone’s calendar, we book a meeting where we find a free slot and we’re done with it.
-Also our calendar is filled with meetings, some 30 minutes apart, some hours apart, but nevertheless there is no real structure in how we receive meeting invitation.
-And for a non-creative, this way of working functions well and is not disruptive in any way.
+Most people function based on a manager’s schedule: you check someone’s calendar, book a meeting where you find a free slot, and are done with it.
+Also, your calendar is filled with meetings, some 30 minutes apart, some hours apart, but nevertheless, there is no actual structure in how you receive meeting invitations.
+And for a non-creative, this way of working functions well and is not disruptive.

 A maker’s schedule has an entirely different approach altogether.
-Makers need big chunk of times blocked where they can do their creative work.
-A meeting can be as disruptive as to disrupt their entire day, and tremendously affect the developer’s productivity.
+Makers need many blocks of time booked to do their creative work.
+As a result, a meeting can disrupt their entire day and tremendously affect the developer’s productivity.

-My developers explained to me why: when you are focused on solving a problem, or creating a new solution or design, you dive deeper into the problem as you work.
-An interruption can catch you into your peak point.
-Detaching from the problem you were working on, completely switching context and focusing on a different meeting, will be very costly in terms of time and energy.
-Returning back to your work is not as easy as “let’s see, where was I” and continue like nothing happened.
-It takes quite an amount of time to reach the peak of your insight again and get back in flow.
+When you are focused on solving a problem or creating a new solution or design, you dive deeper into the issue as you work.
+An interruption can catch you at your peak point.
+Detaching from the problem you were working on, completely switching contexts and focusing on a different meeting is very costly in terms of time and energy.
+Returning to your work is not as easy as “let’s see, where was I” and continuing like nothing happened.
+It takes time to reach the peak of your insight again and get back in the flow.

 What can you do to help the team?

-Share Graham’s article with the team and have a conversation about it.
+- Share Graham’s article with the team and have a conversation about it.
 Have your team share with each other their working habits and styles.
-There are developers that can be interrupted without any issue, and others that need long period of times for them to create their best work.
+Some developers can be interrupted without issues, and others need long periods to create their best work.

-Not all developers want to create the next best app, or the next new shiny thing.
-There are developers that love to work on existing systems and find satisfaction from improving them.
+Not all developers want to create the next best application or the next new shiny thing.
+Instead, some developers love to work on existing systems and find satisfaction in improving them.

-Andrea Goulet calls the developers that are excited about building MVPs and creating new apps makers, while the ones that prefer to work on existing systems and make them grow are menders.
+Andrea Goulet calls the developers excited about building MVPs and creating new application makers, while the ones that prefer to work on existing systems and make them grow are menders.

-Makers find satisfaction in working with a blank canvas, testing a new idea and giving birth to new products, while menders like to work on the fine details and craftsmanship, considering things like refactoring, security, performance, scalability, etc.
+Makers find satisfaction in working with a blank canvas, testing a new idea and giving birth to new products.
+Contrastingly, menders like to work on fine details and craftsmanship, considering things like refactoring, security, performance, scalability, etc.

-The differentiation is of great help if you want your developers to work on the things that they can do best and bring them the highest motivation.
+The differentiation is of great help if you want your developers to work on the things they can do best and motivates them.

 What can you do to help the team?

-First of all, share this article with your team and have a conversation about it.
+- First of all, share this article with your team and discuss it.
 Where do your developers stand?
-Who are the makers, who are the menders?
+Who are the makers?
+Who are the menders?

-When that is established, have them discuss with each other what motivates them more; if they understand what the person next to them loves doing, their collaboration will be much more effective.
+- When that is established, have them discuss what motivates them more; if they understand what the person next to them loves doing, their collaboration will be much more effective.

-Next, ask them if they’re working on the right things.
+- Next, ask them if they’re working on the right things.
 Are the makers testing new ideas, and are the menders stabilising existing systems?
-Try to organise work around their preferences: allow makers to experiment (within a deadline), and give menders small wins during the day.
-It’s one more step to get the best results and help a team reach high performance.
+Try to organise work around their preferences: allow makers to experiment (within a deadline) and give menders small wins during the day.
+It’s one more step to getting the best results and helping a team reach high performance.

-My last example doesn’t have a direct connection with improving your work with developers.
-Rocket Fuel presents two types of leaders in small businesses: the “Visionary” and the “Integrator“.
-One sees the future, the other makes it happen.
-These two roles working together creates magic, according to the authors :).
-Think Steve Job and Steve Wozniak for a better picture.
+My last example doesn’t directly connect with improving your work with developers.
+Instead, Rocket Fuel presents two types of leaders in small businesses: the Visionary and the Integrator.
+One sees the future, and the other makes it happen.
+These two roles working together create magic, according to the authors.
+Think of Steve Jobs and Steve Wozniak, for example.

-The Visionary is passionate about their product, customer, idea, continuous learner, entrepreneurial, creator and most likely the founder of a company.
-They work really well with uncertainty, see trends and strategic directions for the product, and can adapt fast to changes.
+The Visionary is passionate about their product, customer, idea, continuous learner, entrepreneurial, creator and most likely the company’s founder.
+They work well with uncertainty, see trends and strategic directions for the product, and adapt quickly to changes.

-The Integrators are referred to as number 2, COO, inside man, and their role and skills are unique: they make someone else’s vision happen.
+The Integrators are called Number Two, the COO or the inside man, and their role and skills are unique: they make someone else’s vision happen.
 They are “a person who has the Unique Ability® to harmoniously integrate the major functions of the business, run the organisation, and manage the day-to-day issues that arise”.

 What can you do to help the team?

-The first thing that was evident to me while reading the book was that I am clearly an Integrator.
-I love to make things happen, to see the intricacies of the systems, processes and human relations in the Organisation and model them to work at their best.
+The first thing that was evident to me while reading the book was that I am an Integrator.
+I love to make things happen, see the intricacies of the organisation’s systems, processes and human relations and model them to work at their best.

-I think each of us has a visionary or integrator approach to our work: just like makers and menders above, there will be developers that love to envision, build strategies for the product, and think of what needs to be done next, what’s the industry trend and what else can be done to make the product great; at the same time, there are developers that get excited about the “how” to make things happen – what system to use, how to scale, performance, quality and so on.
+Each of us has a Visionary or Integrator approach to our work: just like makers and menders above, there will be developers that love to envision, build strategies for the product, and think of what needs to be done next, what’s the industry trend and what else can be done to make the product great; at the same time, there are developers that get excited about how to make things happen – what system to use, how to scale, performance, quality and so on.

 Present the concepts to the teams, and have a conversation about them.
-Are they Integrators of Visionaries?
-Where do they see themselves, why do they see themselves in that position?
+For example, are they Integrators of Visionaries?
+Where do they see themselves, and why do they see themselves in that position?
 Does the work they’re currently doing fit their objectives and working style?

 I consider this to be another method to help the team get to know each other and understand how to better distribute work and use each other’s strengths to reach high performance.